SergeiMerkulov/Father-And-Children-AdvancedFSM/README.md

 # Father-And-Children-AdvancedFSM

-This project will help you to understand better how to build complex AI with FSM.
+This project will help you to understand better how to build complex AI with FSM. :SMILE:
 In the scene you will find five main objects.

-PlayerCube contains player controller script whihch name is PCControl.
+:red_circle: PlayerCube contains player controller script whihch name is PCControl.
-NPC_Boss object has Boss_AIController script and others three NPC_Character objects contains AIController.
+:large_blue_diamond: NPC_Boss object has Boss_AIController script
+:large_blue_diamond: Others three NPC_Character objects contain AIController.

 ###### These diagrams below show all states and transitions.